Ahnfelt/typed-format/README.md

     generics   ::= "<" UPPER ("," UPPER)* ">"
     type       ::= "bytes" | custom
     custom     ::= UPPER ("<" custom ("," custom)* ">")?

+## Binary format

+The binary format encodes byte sequences and constructors.
+For both there is a long form, a short form and a tiny form.
+The encode must always use the shortest possible form.
+As an exception to this, the array form may be used instead when applicable.

+### Long forms

+*Long byte sequence form:* The byte `255` followed by four bytes containing the length as a 32-bit big endian unsigned integer, followed by the raw bytes.

+*Long constructor form:* The byte `254` followed by four bytes containing the contstructor number (the first constructor is number 0, the second is number 1 and so on), followed by the serialization of the constructor fields (if any).

+### Short forms

+*Short byte sequence form:* Only available when the byte sequence is either empty or has a length between 2 and 119 (both inclusive).
+The byte `n + 128` where `n` is the length of the byte sequence, followed by the raw bytes.

+*Short constructor form:* Only available when the constructor number is less than 128.
+The byte `n` where `n` is the constructor number, followed by the serialization of the constructor fields (if any).

+### Tiny forms

+*Tiny byte sequence form:* Only available when the byte sequence is exactly one byte long, and that byte is in the range 0 to 127 (both inclusive).
+The byte `n`, where `n` is the only byte in the sequence.

+### Array forms

+These are only available for types that are defined exactly like `List<T>` above, modulo renaming of identifiers and reordering of the two constructors.

+*Long array form:* The byte `255` followed by four bytes containing the length of the list as a 32-bit big endian unsigned integer, followed by the serialization of the elements of the list.

+*Short array form:* Only available when the length of the list is less than 128.
+The byte `n + 128` where `n` is the length of the list, followed by the serialization of the elements of the list.